songquanpeng/pytorch-template/models/README.md

 # Models
-> This folder is used to save trained models.
+> This folder is used to save models.
-> Please use the corresponding experiment id as the sub folder name.